latex3/latex3.github.io/_includes/_papers/paper_2020-FMi-UFi-CAR-tagged-pdf-feasibility.md

 > with a detailed project plan.
 It is our blueprint for for how we
 > think the project should be undertaken.
 >
-> The Introduction contains an overview of the beneﬁts of the
+> The Introduction contains an overview of the benefits of the
 > project and explains why LaTeX documents make a good starting point
 > for the production of tagged PDF.
 More information about this
 > blueprint and the project can be found in the article "LaTeX Tagged